Digital Nomad Life in Arnhem, The Netherlands

 What residency documents or visas did I need if I will be in Arnhem for a while?

 "If you are planning to stay in Arhem, Netherlands for a while, the type of residency documents or visas you need will depend on your nationality and the purpose of your stay.
 If you are a citizen of the European Union, European Economic Area or Switzerland, you do not need a visa or residence permit to live, work or study in the Netherlands.
 However, if you plan to stay for more than four months, you will need to register with the local municipality.
 If you are not from one of these countries, you will likely need a visa or residence permit.
 The type of visa or permit you need will depend on the purpose of your stay.
 For example, if you are coming to work, you may need a work permit.
 If you are coming to study, you may need a student visa.
 In addition, if you plan to stay for more than 90 days, you will need a long-stay visa, also known as an MVV (Machtiging tot Voorlopig Verblijf).
 This visa must be applied for from your home country before you travel to the Netherlands.
 Once you arrive in the Netherlands, you will need to apply for a residence permit.
 This can be done at the Immigration and Naturalisation Service (IND).
 The residence permit will allow you to stay in the country for a specified period of time.
 It's important to note that the process for obtaining these documents can take several weeks or even months, so it's recommended to start the process well in advance of your planned arrival date.
 Finally, regardless of your nationality, if you plan to stay in the Netherlands for more than four months, you will need to register with the local municipality.
-This will get you a citizen service number (BSN), which you will need for various administrative matters, such as opening a bank account or getting health insurance," explained one expat living in Arnhem, The Netherlands.
+This will get you a citizen service number (BSN), which you will need for various administrative matters, such as opening a bank account or getting health insurance," said one person in Arnhem.

 What cultural blunders should I try to avoid making in Arnhem?